rf8f76e33/apijam-FS/Lab Guides/Lab 3 - Publish APIs/README.md

 [*here*](https://gist.github.com/prithpal/cbf66ee17b9afe75fdf2).
 Click
 the “Raw” button and copy/paste into your policy editor).

-As a security measure, the ‘Remove APIKey QP’ policy simply removes the ‘apikey’ query parameter from the HTTP request message attached to the flow so it is not sent to the backend service.
+As a security measure, the ‘Remove APIKey’ policy simply removes the ‘apikey’ query parameter from the HTTP request message attached to the flow so it is not sent to the backend service.
 In this scenario we are removing the ‘apikey’ immediately after verify API Key policy, but